tlacatecolotl/tlacatecolotl/README.md

 ## About Me

-In my professional life, I am a designer with a passion <br>
-for the artistry of cakes🍰, pastries🧁, and the comforting embrace of tea☕. <br>
+In my professional life, I am a designer with a passion for the artistry of cakes🍰, pastries🧁, and the comforting embrace of tea☕. <br>
-Additionally, I engage in coding and front-end work🖥⌨, <br>
-allowing me to bring together my creative and technical abilities.<br><br>
+Additionally, I engage in coding and front-end work🖥⌨, allowing me to bring together my creative and technical abilities.<br><br>

-My primary focus lies in UI design, where I center my efforts around human-centric principles, <br>
-ensuring an optimal user experience. <br>
+My primary focus lies in UI design, where I centre my efforts around human-centric principles, ensuring an optimal user experience. <br>
 I also provide consultancy services, leveraging my expertise in UX development. <br>
 Guided by my motto of 'Have fun, enjoy, and make life better👍,' I approach my work with a balance of enthusiasm and practicality.<br><br>

 While I may be inclined to worry, I embrace my role as a warrior, confronting challenges head-on. <br>
-As a fervent football enthusiast, I find solace and excitement in watching the beautiful game unfold.
-Additionally, <br>
+As a fervent football enthusiast, I find solace and excitement in watching the beautiful game unfold. <br>
-I nurture a love for languages, continuously expanding my linguistic repertoire.<br><br>
+Additionally, I nurture a love for languages, continuously expanding my linguistic repertoire.<br><br>

 In all aspects of my life, I strive to refine my skills, seeking confidence and sophistication. <br>
-I savor the delights of various cuisines, relishing in the flavors of pizza🍕, noodles🍜, and sushi🍣.<br><br>
+I savour the delights of various cuisines, relishing in the flavours of pizza🍕, noodles🍜, and sushi🍣.<br>

 ## Current skills